PRACTICE AND INQUIRY WRITING ELECTIVE MENUS

 “Practice” Writing Electives: The Practice menu includes thoughtfully designed elective courses that invite students to develop active understandings of literary genres and writing-related practices not emphasized in the core studio sequence but relevant in the rapidly changing literary world.

-Below are the Spring 2020 Menus, followed by course descriptions for each of the Writing electives:
+Below are the Fall 2021 Menus, followed by course descriptions for each of the Writing electives:

 **for students currently pursuing the new BFA curriculum

 WR-331-01: Writer as Worker

 WR 320 02: Lit That’s Lit

 WR-320-04: Writers Reading